kuerbis/Term-Choose-Util-p6/README.md

         my $chosen-file = choose-a-file( :1layout, ... )

-Browse the directory tree the same way as described for `choose-a-directory`.
-Select the "show-files" menu entry to get the files of the current directory.
-To return the chosen file select the "confirm" menu entry.
+Choose the file directory and then choose a file from the chosen directory.
+To return the chosen file select the "*confirm*" menu entry.

 Options as in [choose-a-directory](#choose-a-directory) plus